Conveyancing - First time buyer

 Stages and timings of the conveyancing process

-Time: Approximately two weeks
+Pre-contract: Approximately two weeks

-Time: Approximately between two-six weeks
+Mortgage offer: Approximately two-six weeks

 How long does conveyancing take after the mortgage offer?